wso2/docs-choreo-dev/en/docs/deploy/deploy-your-component.md

 You cannot deploy the component until you add a `.bal` file with valid Ballerina code in the GitHub directory to which you provided the path when creating the component.
 However, to successfully deploy the component, you also need to do the following:

 - Be sure that the implementation in the `.bal` file matches the component type.
 For example, if the component is a REST API, the `.bal` file should contain an implementation for a REST API.
 - Include other dependencies for the Ballerina code.
-For more information, see [Ballerina Documentation- Organiza Ballerina Code](https://ballerina.io/learn/organize-ballerina-code/)
+For more information, see [Ballerina Documentation- Organize Ballerina Code](https://ballerina.io/learn/organize-ballerina-code/)

 ## Configure variables